stryngs/scripts/README.md

 ## quickset
 * A quick way to implement MITM style attacks for wired or wireless scenarios

+## sotf
+* Secrecy on the fly
+* A very high level usage of crypto implemented for shell or IRC based chat.

 ## surfpwn.sh
 * Motorola SBG6580 bruteforce password decoder